exercism/v3/languages/csharp/exercises/concept/integral-numbers/.docs/after.md

 The requirement for casting is determined by the two types involved rather than a particular value.

 The following paragraphs discuss the casting of integral types.
 (TODO cross-ref-tba casting) provides a broader discussion of casting and type conversion.
-See that documentation for a discussion of conversion between integral types and `char` and `bool`.
+See that documentation for a discussion of conversion between integral types and floating-point numbers, `char` and `bool`.

 ##### Casting Primitive Types - Implicit